robalb/my-website/astro-website/src/pages/posts/pwntools-gdb.md

 This workflow is simple, reliable, and sometimes it's the only way to use gdb.

-It's only drawback is that it's slow and it requires manual interaction.
+Its only drawback is that it's slow and it requires manual interaction.
 When you are systematically using gdb in your workflow, for example when you are setting a lot of breakpoints or calling it repeatedly, manual steps could lead to mistakes, or worse, they will be forgotten if you don't document everything

 ### The elegant workflow